-Not only do you risk ruining someone else's hunt by scouting at the last minute, you are also ruining your own chances too.
 Odds are great you will blow whatever deer are holding in a spot out of the area, resulting in a likely fruitless sit the next morning.

 An even worse scenario is the hunter who doesn't bother to check in and see that those private lands he had access to last year have changed hands since then.
 Next thing you know, there's a bunch of unintended trespassers there at first light ruining things for everyone.
 It can also lead to some ugly and unwanted confrontations.
 Come on guys, a little common courtesy goes a long way.
-Avoid embarrassment and up your odds of success by doing these things at least a couple months in advance!
+Avoid embarrassment and up your odds of success by doing these things at least a couple months in advance.

-Ever wandered into your local Wal-Mart the night before gun deer hunting season begins?
+Ever wandered into your local sporting goods store the night before gun deer hunting season begins?
 It can get real ugly sometimes.
 I'll admit, I've had to pick up a few things at the last second before, but it's the last-second license buyers that can annoy everyone.
 I've seen a few hunters go on incredible tirades simply because they are only learning the night before that there has been a drastic change in the season bag limits or the date for muzzleloader season has been pushed back.
 Guys, the DNR announced these changes back in May, calm down.
 It's not our fault you didn't read the book.

 Nope, sorry buddy, they sold out of antlerless deer licenses back in September.
 Did you even check your state wildlife agency's website?
-It's been on there they've been sold out for months now.
+It's been posted there they've been sold out for months now.
 We feel especially sorry for the poor teenage employee who must break the news to old grumpy Gus when he finds out the price of deer permits went up again this year.

 Simply put, read the new hunting regulations and buy your hunting licenses early to avoid unpleasant surprises before opening day.
 It lessens the chances you'll miss out because a tag is sold out.
 And leave that poor kid behind the register alone, he doesn't set the prices, he just works there.